jpalgon/Draft_Scouting/README.md

 Get more data
 - Advanced stats
 - Non Primary Stats
-- Medical information? (not sure how well good medical data for college prospects would be)
+- Medical information? (not sure how to find good medical data for college prospects)
 - Take team needs and draft order into account

 ## What I learned